Testing, starting, and stopping recipes

 Most Workato recipes continue where they have left off when a recipe is restarted from a stopped state.
 This behavior depends on the trigger the recipe has.
 For most Workato triggers, the recipe continues to process jobs from when it stopped.
 For example, if the recipe was stopped on Monday, and started again from Thursday, the recipe fetches all trigger events that have occurred since Monday and processes them.

 However, this behavior may vary for recipes with real-time triggers powered by webhooks.
-In this situation, trigger events that occur during the time that the recipe was stopped might not be picked up by the recipe.
+In these cases, trigger events that occur while the recipe is stopped may not be picked up.
 Learn more about real-time triggers and webhooks.

 # Recipes stopped by Workato

-There are some situations where Workato may stop one or more recipes in your account.
-In this situation, Workato sends you an email notification about the stopped recipe.
+Workato may stop one or more recipes in your account under certain conditions.
+In these cases, Workato sends you an email notification about the stopped recipe.

 Workato may stop a recipe for the following reason:

-• The recipe has experienced 60 consecutive errors when trying to fetch trigger events.
-This can be due to various causes.
-For example, password changes can lead to disconnected connections, or the app's API server was down.
-You must fix the underlying issue before the recipe works.
+The recipe has encountered 60 consecutive errors when trying to fetch trigger events.
+This can occur for various reasons, such as disconnected connections due to password changes or downtime on the app's API server.
+You must fix the underlying issue before the recipe can run successfully.

 # Notification emails

-When Workato stops a recipe, Workato sends an email to the login email associated with the Workato account.
-You can change this email and/or add additional email recipients in Account settings > Email notifications.
+When Workato stops a recipe, it sends an email to the login email associated with your Workato account.
+You can change this email and/or add additional email recipients in the following locations: